This course focuses on the complex function theory and Fourier series widely applicable to the field of science and engineering.

 5) explain the concept of the Fourier series for the periodic functions and obtain the series coefficients.

 complex function, holomorphy, Cauchy's integral theorem, residue theorem, conformal map, analytic continuation, Fourier series

 |✔ Specialist skills||Intercultural skills||Communication skills||Critical thinking skills||Practical and/or problem-solving skills|

-The complex function theory is learned in the class in terms of the textbook.
 To prepare for class, students should read the course schedule section and check what topics will be covered.
 Required learning should be completed outside of the classroom for preparation and review purposes.